Domain Generalization: A Survey: Introduction

 \section{Introduction}

 } \IEEEPARstart{I}{f} an image classifier was trained on photo images, would it work on sketch images?
 What if a car detector trained using urban images is tested in rural environments?
 Is it possible to deploy a semantic segmentation model trained using sunny images under rainy or snowy weather conditions?
 Can a health status classifier trained using one patient's electrocardiogram data be used to diagnose another patient's health status?
 Answers to all these questions depend on how well the machine learning models can deal with one common problem, namely the \emph{domain shift} problem.
-Such a problem refers to the distribution shift between a set of training (source) data and a set of test (target) data~\cite{moreno2012unifying,recht2019imagenet,ben2010theory,taori2020measuring}.
+Such a problem refers to the distribution shift between a set of training (source) data and a set of test (target) data~\cite{moreno2012unifying,recht2019imagenet,ben2010theory,taori2020measuring,blanchard2021domain}.

 Most statistical learning algorithms strongly rely on an over-simplified assumption, that is, the source and target data are independent and identically distributed (i.i.d.), while ignoring out-of-distribution (OOD) scenarios commonly encountered in practice.
-This means that they are not designed with the domain shift problem in mind.
-As a consequence, a learning agent trained only with source data will typically suffer significant performance drops on an OOD target domain.
+This means that they are not designed with the domain shift problem in mind, and as a consequence, a learning agent trained only with source data will typically suffer significant performance drops on an OOD target domain.

 The domain shift problem has seriously impeded large-scale deployments of machine learning models.
 One might be curious if recent advances in deep neural networks~\cite{he2016deep,krizhevsky2012imagenet}, known as deep learning~\cite{lecun2015deep}, can mitigate this problem.
-Studies in~\cite{recht2019imagenet, hendrycks2019benchmarking} suggest that deep learning models' performance degrades significantly on OOD datasets, even with just small variations in the data generating process.
+Studies in~\cite{recht2019imagenet,hendrycks2019benchmarking,yang2021generalized} suggest that deep learning models' performance degrades significantly on OOD datasets, even with just small variations in the data generating process.
 This highlights the fact that the successes achieved by deep learning so far have been largely driven by supervised learning with large-scale annotated datasets like ImageNet~\cite{deng2009imagenet}---again, relying on the i.i.d.~assumption.